Ericsung20/Minecraft-3D-Maze-with-SOR-Modeler/README.md

 - texture and lighting systems
 - SOR model generation
 - mesh construction and editing tools

+## How to Run
+- Clone this repository or download the source code
+- Open the project in Visual Studio
+- Make sure OpenGL and GLUT / FreeGLUT are installed and configured correctly
+- Build the project
+- Run the executable

+## Requirements
+Before running the project, make sure the following are installed:

+- C++ compiler
+- OpenGL
+- GLUT / FreeGLUT
+- A development environment such as Visual Studio

+## FreeGLUT Setup Notes
+If FreeGLUT is not already configured on your system, you may need to:

+- install FreeGLUT
+- add the FreeGLUT header files to your compiler include path
+- link the required library files
+- place the necessary DLL file in the executable directory or system path

+Typical files include:

+- `GL/freeglut.h`
+- `freeglut.lib`
+- `freeglut.dll`

 ## Learning Outcomes
 Through this project, I practiced: